 A stable and efficient financial system with strong and resilient financial institutions is critical to supporting and promoting economic growth and development in Australia and to the effective functioning of the economy.
 Financial crises can be deeply damaging and have a long-lasting, adverse impact on people's lives.
-The Australian Prudential Regulation Authority (APRA) plays an important role in Australia's financial system by protecting around \$7.68 trillion'in assets for Australian bank depositors, superannuation fund members and insurance policyholders.
+The Australian Prudential Regulation Authority (APRA) plays an important role in Australia's financial system by supervising approximately 2,000 institutions holding around \$8.6 trillion in assets for Australian bank depositors, superannuation fund members and insurance policy holders.